-Don’t listen to companies that state that you don’t need to involve in the process.
+Don’t listen to companies that state that you don’t need to be involved in the process.
 It’s exactly the opposite.
 As a business owner, you have to be a part of your team, and you should cooperate and supervise to make the best app ever.

-When interviewed, a potential outsourcing partner might assure you that he will deliver the solution without any proof.
+When interviewed, a potential outsourcing partner might assure you that they will deliver the solution without any proof.
 It might be the case when your app requires innovative solutions.

 Sometimes you might have unexpected expenses, especially when the project is ineffectively managed or planned.
 Keep in mind that higher costs may appear because of an improperly defined scope of work.
 You can avoid this situation by hiring a reliable company and precisely defining the tasks to be done.

 Additional costs might also appear when you need the project flexibly changed when the app concept changes (you may add some features that were not contracted).
 In that case, a software development company may allocate resources to develop those features instead of the contracted ones.
 It doesn’t mean the project is poorly managed.
 That means they are adjusting the project to your needs.

 Despite all disadvantages mentioned above, there are also certain situations where there is no difference whether we outsource software development or build an internal team.
 Below, you can find a perfect example of such a case.

 If you have a problem with a working product, someone has to fix it immediately.
 There’s actually no difference whether you have an external or internal team; the reaction time will probably be similar (unless your in-house developer will be on leave).

 When outsourcing software development, you have your own dedicated team that is obligated to solve the problem within a particular time (it’s about an SLA).
 Sometimes such a solution might be better than having an internal team, which is always overloaded with tasks and might put off urgent fixes for a while.